donatmarko/ivao-aipcoord/README.md

 # ivao-aipcoord
-> A simple C# tool to convert airspace coordinates from eAIP to IVAO IvAc and WebEye, and T2:Radar (IVAC2)
+> A simple C# tool to convert airspace coordinates from eAIP to IVAO IvAc, WebEye & IVAC2

 ## "I just wanna download and use it"
 Although you can simply clone the Git repository and compile the source, I made the downloadable executable available (lots of '*able*'s) separately: